MinBZK/nl-wallet/wallet_core/mdoc/documentation/mdoc.md

 }
 ```

+Fields of type `bstr` contain arbitrary bytes.
+By contrast, a `tstr` represents a UTF8 string.
 The following CBOR (in diagnostic notation) would satisfy this definition:

 <!--- Again, using jsonc here as a good second best. --->